Simple gardening tips for those with limited mobility

 Benefits of gardening for older people

 “Gardening connects you with others as well as with nature.
-This healthy hobby is one that can be enjoyed and practiced by everyone in the family and at any age – you’re never too young or old to start.”
+This healthy hobby can be enjoyed and practised by everyone in the family and at any age – you’re never too young or old to start.”

 Thrive, the gardening charity for those with disabilities, says there are lots of other benefits:

 - It’s a great form of light physical exercise and will help to keep you healthy.

 - There are loads of psychological benefits including independence; a sense of achievement; a joy of nurturing; along with all your senses being stimulated.

 - It helps keep your mind active – it’s amazing the skills that can be developed and how much you’ll learn by tending an area, reflecting on what’s worked and why, planning for what’s ahead, and coming across new plants and creatures.

 If you love getting out and about in your garden but are finding it increasingly hard to keep supple and active whilst doing so, then why not try some of these simple tips to help you continue doing what you love.
 To read similar stories, you can check take a look at the Handicare blog.